-Payoneer has an extensive help desk with a strong customer support system.
-There is also a large collection of resources if you need to build your knowledgebase.
+Payoneer has a help desk with a customer support system and a collection of resources to build your knowledge base.
 The company has offices in multiple countries and is available via email, phone, and live chat.

-When comparing PayPal vs Payoneer, rates and exchange fees are generally higher.
-They also have a minimum monthly payment requirement of $20,000.
+When comparing PayPal vs Payoneer, rates and exchange fees are higher for Payoneer.
+Payoneer has a minimum monthly payment requirement of $20,000.
 Additionally, they only allow transfers to other Payoneer accounts.
 There is no third party involvement.
 This can present a big problem if you have a customer that doesn’t want to work with the brand.
 You could lose the job.
-Private clients can only withdraw money on the platform, they can never transfer money.
+Private clients can only withdraw money on the platform.
+They can never transfer money.

 Who is Paypal?

-PayPal is the most recognized brand in payment systems.
-They also integrate with many accounting and CRM platforms for automated payment processing.
-Since the company has been around for so long, the offer a variety of services.
+PayPal is the most recognized brand in payment processing.
+They also integrate with many accounting and CRM platforms to automate a multitude of tasks.
+Since the company has been around for so long, they offer many services.
 This includes a Mastercard like Payoneer.
 Except, PayPal doesn’t charge an annual maintenance fee to use it.

-The PayPal Payouts feature allows you to pay up to 10,000 people at once with no monthly fees.
-This type of mass payout on a payment site is unparalleled.
+The PayPal Payouts feature allows you to pay up to 10,000 people at once.

 Another issue with PayPal is that at times, they will hold accounts without warning.
-This can be detrimental for small business owners and disastrous when sending out large sums.
-For example, what if the payment was for a bid on a home?
-It’s a real issue they don’t plan on fixing anytime soon.
+This can be a challenging obstacle for small business owners and prove difficult when sending out large sums.

 Transaction fees for PayPal can vary depending on circumstance.
-This includes things like:
+It involves things like:

 - Whether you were using your bank account or PayPal balance